 As long as the villages of the Cinque Terre have been around, winemaking has existed there.
 The steep hillsides do not make cultivating wine easy, and dry stone wall terraces are built and rebuilt to provide space for the grapes to grow.

 These scattered plots of land are high above the sea and the towns.
 Long ago vineyard workers would carry wicker baskets up and down steep trails to transport grapes by hand.
 Today, while most of the work is still done by hand, wine cooperatives have installed some miniature cog-wheel monorails that wind through the vineyards to facilitate the collection process.
-Because of the backbreaking labor and maintainance involved in cultivating and harvesting grapes here, Italians call it HEROIC WINEMAKING.
+Because of the backbreaking labor and maintenance involved in cultivating and harvesting grapes here, Italians call it HEROIC WINEMAKING.

 Cog Railway for Grape Transport